 - If desired, add 2 cloves of minced garlic along with the vegetables.

-- The meaty ham bone can be replaced with diced or chopped leftover ham.
+- If you don’t have a ham bone, use diced or chopped leftover ham or smoked turkey.
 Replace at least 2 cups of the water with additional broth for flavor if you do not have a ham bone.

 - Thicken split pea soup by allowing it to simmer uncovered for longer.
-If you’re short on time, some of the peas can be mashed or blended.
+If you’re short on time, it can be thickened by mashing or blending some of the peas.

 - Store cooked split pea soup in the refrigerator for about 4 days or freeze up to 3 months.